KartoffelToby/better_thermostat/README.md

 **Tested with: HA: 2021.12.1 and Z2M: 1.22.1-1**

 **You need at least HA: 2021.12 for 0.8.2 or higher**

+**NEW: if you looking for a better thermostat ui too, checkout the [better-thermostat-ui-card](https://github.com/KartoffelToby/better-thermostat-ui-card) lovelace hacs frontend card.**

 ### Advance information: